The kidnapping and murder of Italy's former prime minister Aldo Moro by the terrorist group Brigate Rosse.

 The Italian authorities, once again, did not respond to the demands of the BR.
 Then on the 24th of April, the BR released their eighth communication in which they name all thirteen Communist prisoners that they want to be released in exchange for Moro.
 All thirteen prisoners were currently on trial in Turin.
 The BR and other far-left terrorist groups had been carrying out numerous terrorist attacks in Turin as well as other cities in the north such as Genoa and Milan since the start of the trial and the Moro saga.
 The attacks which were targeted at politicians, prison wardens, and police officers were intended to coax authorities into negotiating.

-Andreotti, one of Italy's former Prime Ministers, delivered a message on television on the 28th of April.
+Andreotti, one of Italy's former prime ministers, delivered a message on television on 28 April.
 "How would the Carabinieri, the police, and the prison guards respond to the Government's negotiating - behind their backs and in violation of the law - with those who have made havoc of that law?
 And what would the wives, orphans, and mothers of those who have fallen while accomplishing their duty have to say?"
 This sent a clear message that Andreotti and the Italian government had no intention of negotiating with the BR for Moro.
 He would later confirm the government's refusal to negotiate on the 3rd of May.

 The Red Brigades would send their ninth and final communication on 5 May.
 The cryptic message from them read “We conclude the battle started on 16 March with the executing of the sentence to which Moro was condemned.”
 Interpretations of this message were mixed.